fabulous-dev/Fabulous/README.md

 ```
 The init function returns your initial state, and each model gets an update function for message processing.
 The `view` function computes an immutable Xaml-like description.
 In the above example, the choice between a label and button depends on the `model.Pressed` value.

+Some advantages of using an immutable model are:

+* It is easy to unit test your `init`, `update` and `view` functions
+* You can save/restore your model relatively easily
+* It makes tracing causality usually very simple

 Example Views
 ------